evolvingweb/migrate_example_i18n/README.md

 * **destination:**
   * **plugin:** Nothing fancy here.
 We aim to create _node_ entities, so we set the `plugin` as `entity:node`.
   * **translations:** Since we are importing the content in base language, we do not specify the `translations` parameter.
 This will make Drupal create individual nodes for every record.
 * **process:** Most of the properties are migrated as is.
-However, here are some of them which need some properties which need a special explication:
+However, here are some of them which need a special explication:
   * **type:** We hard-code the type of nodes we wish to create, i.e., `type: constants/node_element`.
   * **langcode:** Since all source records are in English, we inform Drupal to save the destination nodes in English as well.
 We do this by explicitly specifying `langcode` as `en`.
   * **field_element_discoverer:** This field is a bit tricky.
 Looking at the source, we realize that every element has one or more discoverers.
 Multiple discoverer names are separated by commas.
 Thus, we use `plugin: explode` and `delimiter: ', '` to split multiple records into arrays.
 With the values split into arrays, Drupal understands and saves the column data as multiple values.